How To Find MS Friends With (Health) Benefits

 June 10th 4pm EST – Product Round-Up: I have yet to meet a crisis I couldn’t shop my way out of.
 Tune in for my recommendations on everything from where to get the new ‘It’ bag to who makes the best catheter.

-June 17th 4pm EST – I See You: The importance of representation, and of seeing MS reflected in a realistic way throughout social and traditional media.
+June 17th 4pm EST – Let’s talk about how MS is reflected in social and traditional media.

 June 24th 4pm EST – MS Can Mess With Your Mojo: Let’s talk about intimacy and MS.